-(Update 1/8/2018: Interested in more about this ritual, especially since this post is old and I’ve learned quite a bit more since then?
+(Update 1/8/2018: Got here by Googling around or followed a link from another site?
+Interested in more about this ritual, especially since this post is old and I’ve learned quite a bit more since then?
+Want to know how to do this ritual better?
 Check out my more polished, fleshed-out writeup over on this page!)

 Recently, I got back in touch with a good magical colleague of mine whom I hadn’t spoken to in a bit.
 Not that anything was wrong, it was just that life got in the way of us having a good time.
 Happily, our mutual absence from each other’s lives is now over, and we’re getting down to brainstorming some good ol’ fashioned powerworking, because we’re fancy like that.
 My friend and I don’t exactly match much in what we do; I’m the fancy Hermetic quasi-Hellenic part-classical-part-Renaissance ritual magician, and my friend is basically a dirty, fabulous, conjuring, rootworking, Vodou-doing swamp witch.
 We happily complement each other’s works, and although we’re kinda like night and day, there are a good number of places we overlap.